YMC-William/YMC-SDK-Documentation/YMC_Analytics_API.md

     "time": "2014-02-11T10:14:36.000Z"}
     }

-### Purchasement Event
+### Purchase Event
-An Event of type "YA0charge" should be posted to YMCA server for tracking any purchasement made by the game player.
+An Event of type "YA0charge" should be posted to YMCA server for tracking any purchases made by the game player.
-On top of the minimal attributes, a purchasement event should have the **currency type** and **amount** properties. a full example is as following:
+In addition to the minimal attributes, a purchase event should have the **currency type** and **amount** properties.
+A full example is as follows:

 	{
     "event" : "YA0charge",